Engineering-Research-Lab/Modular-Robot/README.md

 ![Modular Robot Head](https://github.com/Engineering-Research-Lab/Modular-Robot-Head/blob/main/image/modular-robot-head.png)

-## Engineering Research Lab
-Experimental Research and Development in Software and Mechanical Engineering for Artificial Intelligence, Robotics, and Design

 ## Overview

 The Modular Robot Head is an innovative, artistic, and industrially designed robotic module that features advanced control algorithms, mechanical engineering, and electronic assembly.
 It is designed with a transparent face capsule and plastic casing, incorporating a bicolor LED square pixel matrix for displaying emotions and reactions through eyes, nose, and mouth animations.